-Expertly designed and reconfigured to stunning effect by 1508 London, this three-bedroom duplex positively beams from the inside out.
+Expertly designed and reconfigured with compelling effect by 1508 London, this three-bedroom Notting Hill duplex positively beams from the inside out.

 Within the space, the architecture takes a unique approach to form and function, boldly implementing functionality to enhance its structural aesthetic.
 Given the predominantly lateral layout, the bedrooms have all been allocated to one floor in a smart, linear configuration, leaving the raised ground floor available for the entirely open-plan kitchen, dining and living space.
 Doing so has helped to establish a fantastic south-to-north flow through to the garden, which is accessible from both floors.
 As beautifully manicured as the interiors, the garden is enclosed by a shroud of luxuriant greenery which brings a real sense of privacy to the otherwise open space.
 Capitalising on the property’s two floors, a wide decked terrace acts as an extension of the living room, with stairs leading down to the garden and patio.